Home

 • Style.
 If the food processor must sit on your counter all the time at least it should look decent.

-• Now it's about time for you to begin your own research.
+• Now it's time for you to begin your research.
 What processor do I recommend?
-I can't say, not knowing your answers to the items listed above, but I can tell you I have used three brands at the restaurant and at home for over 20 years.
+I can't say, not knowing your answers to the items listed above, but I can tell you I have used three brands at the restaurant and at home for over 30 years.

 Donna